Should I Use A Credit Card To Purchase A VPN?

 What Does “No Log” Really Mean?

 Oftentimes while a VPN provider may not log critical identifying information like your actual name or phone number, they will keep more detailed records of the IP address you first connected with when you originally signed up.
-Also, at some level, they do need to keep your credit card information on file in case you’re on a subscription that renews every month or year.
+Also, at some level, they do need to keep your credit card to purchase a VPN and its information on file in case you’re on a subscription that renews every month or year.

-Use Anonymous Payment Services Instead Of Your Credit Card To Buy A VPN
+Use Anonymous Payment Services To Buy A VPN

 This is where anonymous payment services come in.
 Some of the more popular options in this department include: